freecodingbootcamp/Exercises/README.md

 # Exercises

-This repo contains multiple directories with exercises in them.
+This repo contains multiple directories with exercises in each one of them.

 ## How to get Started with This Repo

-### Fork the Original Repo
+### Fork the Original (this) Repo
 To complete these exercise you need to fork this repository,

 ![GitHub Repo fork button](https://raw.githubusercontent.com/Team-FCB/Assets/master/forking.png)